Approx. Time Difference

 Meiji Gakuin University may offer a few family homestays to students who have completed one year of university-level Japanese and who have Japanese language skills.
 You must be willing to live according to Japanese norms, which may be more restrictive than those in the U.S. Eligible students are encouraged to apply but are not guaranteed the homestay option.

 Homestays are generally two months in length.
-The remaining time you are housed in a single-occupancy dormitory room at MISH.
+The remaining time you are housed in a single-occupancy dormitory room.
 Sometimes homestays can be extended to four months, provided there is agreement between the host family and student.

 There is probably no better way to become immersed in the host culture than to share everyday life with a family.
 The downside of this is that you probably have not lived with your own family in a few years.
 Conforming to someone else’s rules, especially if they appear strict, may be a strain.
 Homestay families may require that you be home by a certain hour each night, restrict your guests to the house, or have different rules governing use of the phone, food, and utilities.